This easy-to-prep monster match game is perfect for preschoolers. Be sure to check out the rest of my free preschool printables when you’re done here.

 These printable monster cards can be used a variety of ways, with kids of different ages.
 You could make them into a Halloween matching game for a small group, or turn the cards into a simple monster busy bag for the children.

-Print out multiple copies of the Halloween matching game.
+Then it’s time to get the monster match game prepped for the kids!
+Print out multiple copies of the “monster” pages.
 Be sure to print out the cards best suited to your classroom or your child.
 Cut the cards apart.

-Once that’s done, I’d suggest laminating the cards.
+Once that’s done, I suggest laminating the cards.
 That way, the kiddos can use them over and over again.

 How to Use the Monsters Printable

-These monster cards can be used a few different ways, depending on the child.
+These monster match game cards can be used a few different ways, depending on the child.
 Below are a few ways to use them:

 - Print out multiple versions of the picture-only cards.
 Children can match the “monsters” that are the same.